vigetlabs/microcosm/docs/api/task.md

 ### `open([payload])`

-Elevate an action into the `open` state and optional update the payload.
+Elevate a task into the `open` state and optional update the payload.
 Domains registered to `action.open` will pick up on an action within this state.

 ### `update([payload])`

 Send a progress update.
-This will move an action into the `loading` state and optional update the payload.
-Domains registered to `action.loading` will pick up on an action within this state.
+This will move a task into the `loading` state and optional update the payload.
+Domains registered to `action.loading` will pick up on a task within this state.

 ### `reject([payload])`

-Reject an action.
-This will move an action into the `error` state and optional update the payload.
-Domains registered to `action.error` will pick up on an action within this state.
+Reject a task.
+This will move an task into the `error` state and optional update the payload.
+Domains registered to `action.error` will pick up on an task within this state.

 ### `resolve([payload])`

-Resolve an action.
-This will move an action into the `done` state and optional update the payload.
-Domains registered to `action` or `action.done` will pick up on an action within this state.
+Resolve a task.
+This will move a task into the `done` state and optional update the payload.
+Domains registered to `action` or `action.done` will pick up on a task within this state.

 ### `cancel()`

-Cancel an action.
+Cancel an task.
 This is useful for handling cases such as aborting ajax requests.
-Moves an action into the `cancelled`.
-Domains registered to `action.cancelled` will pick up on an action within this state.
+Moves an task into the `cancelled`.
+Domains registered to `action.cancelled` will pick up on a task within this state.